TMA and Immunohistochemistry

 - Ensure the immune population needed for your mode of action is present in the tumor model of your choice

 - Identify and measure biomarkers predicting the response to your drug candidate

 Images of our tumors stained with H&E, anti-CD3, anti-CD11b, anti-CD4 and anti-CD8 antibodies can be viewed in our interactive TMA Gallery.

 Contact us to request a custom stain of our TMA or receive slides of our TMA for in-house staining.

 A TMA enables the comparison of various tumor models in regards to their histology, target expression, and immune cell infiltration.

 Target proteins or immune markers are visualized on a cellular level understanding their location in stromal or tumoral tissue.

-Options to use Reaction Biology’s TMA for your cancer drug research project?
+Options to use Reaction Biology’s TMA for your cancer drug research project

 Our TMA service can be used in four ways:

 - Histology images of our syngeneic tumor models aid an informed decision for a tumor model for efficacy drug testing are available in our TMA Gallery.

 - Slides of the TMA can be shipped to clients for in-house processing.